ramandeep18/BlogWebsite/README.md

 Blog Haven App

 This is a simple blog post application built using Express.js and MongoDB.
-It allows users to create and blog posts.
+It allows users to create and view blog posts.

 #Prerequisites: